muratk5n/thirdwave/en/README.md

 more cuck.
 Or failing to talk about SJW concepts more in depth at schools.
 The reasons were economic.
 Doubling down on what didn't work made the fail even deeper, the art, general discourse suffered.
-Remember Russiagate, it was some insane asylum stuff..
+Remember Russiagate, that was some insane asylum stuff..

 ---